The Green House

 We have also established The Ethical Property Foundation, a registered charity, who provide advice to charities and community groups on property matters.
 Since 2015 they have been the sole referral partner to The Charity Commission for land and property advice, and in partnership also produce the authoritative bi-annual Charity Property Matters Survey, the only UK property survey centred on the property needs and challenges of the voluntary sector.

 Although The Ethical Property Company was formally established in 1998, the concept was first conceived in 1982 when Andrew King bought 82 Colston Street, Bristol, in order to house some of the many co-operatives springing up across the city.

-The first tenant organisations included the Soil Association, now the country’s leading campaign organisation for organic food and farming and sustainable forestry and Saferworld, the research and campaign group on armaments, now well-established in central London.
+The first tenant organisations included the Soil Association, now the country’s leading campaign organisation for organic food and farming and sustainable forestry, and Saferworld, the research and campaign group on armaments, now well-established in one of our central London buildings.

 With the help of Triodos Bank our first Share Issue was then launched in May 1999 raising £1.72 million which was invested in seven new Centres in Bristol, London, Leeds and Oxford.
 Three further Share Issues, including most recently in the Autumn of 2015, have funded further Centres in Bath, Brighton, Cardiff, Edinburgh, Manchester and Sheffield and culminated in the opening of our newest centre, The Green House, in two phases between August-November 2018.